 We should mention that the majority of the results used in the course of the proof of Theorem \ref{T:main} are actually type-free.
 The only statements which involve a specialization to type $A_n$ occur in Section \ref{S:except}, in which we carefully provide formal remarks discussing both the possibilities for and obstructions to generalizing any such statements to other types.

-As an obvious corollary to this theorem, we prove the conjectured non-emptiness criterion for elements $x=\pi^{\mu}w$ such that $\mu$ is regular dominant, since the requisite length hypothesis $\ell(v^{-1}w) = \ell(v^{-1})+\ell(w)$ clearly holds for $v = 1$, and the Reuman type condition on $x$ coincides with the non-emptiness criterion \eqref{E:reuman} in this case.
-In general, there are many affine Weyl group elements that satisfy the additivity and Reuman type criteria specified in Theorem \ref{T:main}, although the dominant Weyl chamber is the only Weyl chamber where all shrunken alcoves for which non-emptiness is predicted satisfy these hypotheses.
+As an obvious corollary to this theorem, we prove the conjectured non-emptiness criterion for elements $x=\pi^{\mu}w$ such that $\mu$ is regular dominant, since the requisite length hypothesis $\ell(v^{-1}w) = \ell(v^{-1})+\ell(w)$ clearly holds for $v = 1$, and the condition that $x$ is full coincides with the non-emptiness criterion \eqref{E:reuman} in this case.
+In general, there are many affine Weyl group elements that satisfy the additivity and fullness criteria specified in Theorem \ref{T:main}, although the dominant Weyl chamber is the only Weyl chamber where all shrunken alcoves for which non-emptiness is predicted satisfy these hypotheses.

 \begin{cor} Suppose $G=GL_n$, or that $G$ is of type $C_2,$ or $G_2$.
 Let $x=\pi^{\mu}w \in \widetilde{W}$ be such that $\mu$ is regular dominant, and let $b\in G(L)$ be basic.
 Then if $\eta_G(x) = \eta_G(b)$ and $w\in W \ba \bigcup_{T \subsetneq S} W_T$, we have $X_x(b) \neq \emptyset$. \end{cor}